moisesroth/isc_transform_generator/README.md

 - ✅ **Faster Development** – Enables rapid prototyping and testing of transforms, accelerating deployment in SailPoint ISC.

 ## Examples
-Here are some examples demonstrating how to use this lib to create different ISC transforms.
+Below are some examples showcasing how to use this library to create various ISC transforms.
+For more, check the [example](https://github.com/moisesroth/isc_transform_generator/tree/main/examples) folder.

 ### **Checking If a User Was Terminated More Than 30 Days Ago**
 This transform checks if the `TERMINATION_DATE` is older than `today - 30 days`.